soilspectroscopy/ossl-models/README.md

 The search space was composed of crossed combinations, i.e. each model is not individually tuned:

-For predictors, we have use the first 120 PCs of the compressed spectra, a threshold that considers the tradeoff between spectral representation and compression magnitude.
+As predictors, we have use the first 120 PCs of the compressed spectra, a threshold that considers the tradeoff between spectral representation and compression magnitude.